-online The Manual's scattered instructions (14.4-13, 14.166-169, 14.184-185, 14.200, 14.223, 14.243-246, 15.4, 15.9) for citing online materials are slightly different from those suggested by standard biblatex.
+The Manual's instructions (17.142-147, 17.198, 17.234-237) for citing online materials are slightly different from those suggested by standard biblatex.
 Indeed, this is a case where complete backward compatibility with other biblatex styles may be impossible, because as a general rule the Manual considers relevant not only where a source is found, but also the nature of that source, e.g., if it's an online edition of a book (james:ambassadors), then it calls for a book entry.
-Even if you cite an intrinsically online source, if that source is structured more or less like a conventional printed periodical, then you'll probably want to use article or review instead of online (stenger:privacy, which cites CNN.com).
-The 16th edition's suggestions for blogs lend themselves well to the article type, too, while comments become, logically, reviews (14.243-6; ellis:blog, ac:comment).
-Otherwise, for online documents not "formally published," the online type is usually the best choice (evanston:library, powell:email).
-Online videos, in particular short pieces or those that present excerpts of some longer event or work, and also online interviews, usually require this type, too.
-(See harwood:biden, horowitz:youtube, pollan:plant, but cp. weed:flatiron, a complete film, which requires a video entry.
-Online audio pieces, particularly dated ones from an archive, work best as misc entries with an entrysubtype: coolidge:speech, roosevelt:speech.)
+Even if you cite an "intrinsically online" source, if that source is structured more or less like a conventional printed periodical, then you'll probably want to use article or review instead of online (stenger:privacy, which cites CNN.com - Yahoo!
+News is another example that would be treated in such a way).
+If the "standard facts of publication" are missing, then the online type is usually the best choice (evanston:library, powell:email).
 Some online materials will, no doubt, make it difficult to choose an entry type, but so long as all locating information is present, then perhaps that is enough to fulfill the specification, or at least so I'd like to hope.

 Constructing an online .bib file entry is much the same as in biblatex.
 The title field would contain the title of the page, the organization field could hold the title or owner of the whole site.
-If there is no specific title for a page, but only a generic one (powell:email), then such a title should go in titleaddon, not forgetting to begin that field with a lowercase letter so that capitalization will work out correctly.
-It is worth remarking here, too, that the 16th edition of the Manual (14.7-8) prefers, if they're available, revision dates to access dates when documenting online material.
-See urldate and userd, below.
+If there is no specific title for a page, but only a generic one (powell:email), then in the author-date style the title will serve just as well as titleaddon, which latter is required for the notes & bibliography style.